Cabinet of Egypt: 21st century

-On June 13, it was reported that Madbouly had selected 13 to 16 deputy ministers and that the new government would be sworn in on June 14.
-On June 14, a new government consisting of 12 new ministers and 15 new deputy ministers was sworn in by Sisi.
+On 13 June, it was reported that Madbouly had selected 13 to 16 deputy ministers and that the new government would be sworn in on 14 June.
+On 14 June, a new government consisting of 12 new ministers and 15 new deputy ministers was sworn in by Sisi.
 Madbouly was also sworn in as Prime Minister and will retain his role as Housing Minister as well.
-It was reported that his government would issue its policy statement on June 23. but parliamentary spokesman Salah Hassaballah later confirmed this to be incorrect.
-On June 23, Hassaballah stated that while no date was now scheduled to present the policy statement before Parliament, he expected the Madbouly government to present it in the next week and that the government was unable to prepare it in time for the planned date.
-Madbouly delivered his policy statement before the parliament on July 3.
+It was reported that his government would issue its policy statement on 23 June. but parliamentary spokesman Salah Hassaballah later confirmed this to be incorrect.
+On 23 June, Hassaballah stated that while no date was now scheduled to present the policy statement before Parliament, he expected the Madbouly government to present it in the next week and that the government was unable to prepare it in time for the planned date.
+Madbouly delivered his policy statement before the parliament on 3 July.
 The House of Representatives, the only legislative body in Egypt's unicameral parliament, afterwards referred the matter to a special committee chaired by first deputy speaker Al-Sayed Al-Sherif, which completed its review of the statement recommended a vote of confidence.
-Following weeks of debate, the House approved Madbouly's Cabinet in a vote of confidence on July 25.
+Following weeks of debate, the House approved Madbouly's Cabinet in a vote of confidence on 25 July.